Please note that this information will be reviewed every 3 years after publication.

 - you have a medical problem such as kidney problems or diabetes or a condition that affects the immune system, such as lupus.

-If any of these apply to you, you should be advised to take low-dose aspirin (75 mg) once a day from 12 weeks of pregnancy, to reduce your risk.
+If any of these apply to you, you should be advised to take aspirin (75-150 mg) once a day from 12 weeks of pregnancy until 36 weeks of pregnancy, to reduce your chance of developing pre-eclampsia.

 - this is your first pregnancy

 - you are aged 40 or over